 You won't want to hike this stream bare foot - the rocks are a bit too large for barefoot comfort.
 Tivas or hiking boots without socks are better solutions.
 The best would be neoprene booties that combine good traction, foot protection and warmth in the cold water.

-Upon your return to the ranger station you'll turn in your helmets - the cute caps are yours to keep.
+Upon your return to the ranger station you'll turn in your helmets.

 Montefegatesi and Bagni di Lucca

 You can leave the reserve on either of the two roads described below.
 The rougher route takes you past Montefegatesi, a nearly abandoned but dramatic hamlet clinging to its hilltop.
-It is certainly worth photographs from the road but also worth wandering through the steep narrow lanes.
+It is certainly worth photographs from the road, but wandering through its steep narrow lanes is even better.

-Beyond the hamlet the road drops you into Bagni di Lucca where beer, gelato and prosecco wait to refresh you after your labors.
-Bagni di Lucca is stretched along the Torrente Lima and is worth wandering through for its casino and thermal spas.
-On Via Umberto I, near its intersection with Via Chiesa Ingliesi, there is a bar with outside seating under bright yellow umbrellas that allow you watch the slowly passing life in Bagni di Lucca.
+Beyond the hamlet, the road drops you into Bagni di Lucca where beer, gelato and prosecco wait to refresh you after your labors.
+Bagni di Lucca is stretched along the torrente Lima and is worth wandering through for its casino and thermal spas.

 To Get There